Fogh/CouchPotato-Alfred/README.md

 ## Setup

 * Use the keyword `couch api <API key>` to set your API key.
-* If you host CouchPotato elsewhere than localhost use the keyword `couch host <host url>` to set your host URL.
+* If you host CouchPotato elsewhere than localhost use the keyword `couch host <host URL>` to set your host URL.

 ## Contribute